 - *Rodd, H., & Trick, L.M.
 (2017).
 Predictors of mind-wandering while driving.
 Proceedings of the 9th International Symposium on Human Factors in Driver Assessment, Training, and Vehicle Design, 326-332.
 June 26-29, Manchester Village, VT.

 - Fisher, D.L., Caird, J.K,, Horrey, W.J., & Trick, L.M.
 (2016).
 Handbook of Teen and Novice Drivers: Research, Practice, Policy, and Directions.
 CRC Press, Taylor Francis Group.

 - Tannock, R., & Trick, L.M.
 (2016).
 Attention Deficit Disorder (ADHD).
 In Handbook of Teen and Novice Drivers: Research, Practice, Policy, and Directions (pp. 211-228).
 CRC Press.
 Taylor Francis Group.

 - Trick, L.M., *Toxopeus, R., *Rodd, H., & *Nowosielski, R. (2016).
 Using technology for road safety: Distraction monitoring and real-time transition from driving assistance to automation function.
 Report created for the Ontario Ministry of Transportation.

-I normally teach Statistics, Sensation and Perception, Human Cognition and Memory, Research Methods, and Applied Cognitive Science.
-In addition, I supervise students with some background in cognition or sensation and perception for honours thesis or full year reserch projects (PSYC *4870/4880 , NEUR *4401/4402), practicum (e.g. PSYC (*6471, *6472) and independent resarch projects (e.g., PSYC *3240 or *4240).
-I am on sabbatical in Winter 2021 but in Fall 2021 and Winter 2022 I will be teaching the following courses.
+I am not teaching this term.
+However, I have taught Statistics, Sensation and Perception, Human Cognition and Memory, Research Methods, and Applied Cognitive Science.
+In addition, I supervised students with some background in cognition or sensation and perception for honours thesis or full year reserch projects (PSYC *4870/4880 , NEUR *4401/4402), practicum (e.g. PSYC (*6471, *6472) and independent resarch projects (e.g., PSYC *3240 or *4240).